 I grab the onesie with the big blue whale.
 I hold it up in the air.
 It’s sliced up the back – from when Jordan was in the hospital as an infant and the only way to “dress” him was to drape clothes over his body.
 The memories flood over me – from the hospital smell to the beeping medical alarms.
 Jacob’s size 3T rainbow plaid shorts from the phase where he insisted on wearing these “old man shorts” EVERY DAY for three (long) months.
 Jansen’s flannel dinosaur PJs that are thoroughly worn out.
 He wore them daily for over a month after we brought home his baby brother.
 (It was his silent protest to no longer being the baby.)
 All these clothes – all the memories.
 I quickly shake off the nostalgia and start sorting the clothes.

-I often tell my friends that having four boys is not four times as expensive as having one boy.
-One of the main reasons for this is HAND-ME-DOWNS.
+I tell my friends that having four boys is not four times as expensive as having one boy.
+One of the main reasons for this, is the system I have implemented for our hand-me-down kids’ clothes.
 When clothes are handed down properly they can last through several kids and save you hundreds (if not thousands) of dollars.